hajke-gu/text-mod/docs/pages/getting-started.md

 Here you can see the different elements of the text card.
 Hover over the image to see more functions and explanations.

 <img src='{{ site.baseurl }}/assets/images/text-card-commented1.png' onmouseover="this.src='{{ site.baseurl }}/assets/images/text-card-commented2.png';" onmouseout="this.src='{{ site.baseurl }}/assets/images/text-card-commented1.png';" class="rounded shadow-new" alt="Text Card with comments"/>
-For more functions and how the Text Card mod integrades into the Spotfire® environment, take a look at the [features](features) and [Spotfire integration](spotfire-integration) sections.

 Please note:
 To avoid aggreated data, make sure to select (Row Number) in “Card By” on the right-side menu.
 This is the default setting.